 This afternoon, drive to the biggest religious temple in the world, magnificent Angkor Wat.
-It was built by Suryavarman II in the early 12th century, to honor Vishnu, a god-king.
-The temple complex covers 80 hectares; comparable in size to the Imperial Palace in Beijing, Angkor Wat is considered by art historians to be the prime example of classical Khmer art and architecture.
+It was built by Suryavarman II in the early 12th century, to honor god-king Vishnu.
+The temple complex covers 80 hectares, a size comparable to the Imperial Palace in Beijing.
+Angkor Wat is considered by art historians to be the typical example of classical Khmer art and architecture.
 Its soaring five towers, with their distinctive extraordinary bas-reliefs, are seen emblazoned on the Cambodian flag.

 DAY 3: Siem Reap (B)

-Afer lunch we will head to the Manuha Myingaba Village area to meet the women weavers at a local village, making clothes on their traditional looms as it has been done for generations of Burmese women.
+Afer lunch we will head to the Manuha Myingaba Village area to meet women in weavers at a local village, who are making clothes on their traditional looms, the same way it has been done for generations.

-In the late afternoon you will be transferred to the airport for your flight back to Yangon.
-On arrival at Yangon, you have time to relax at your hotel before having a traditional dinner at a local restaurant.
+In the late afternoon, you will be transferred to the airport for your flight back to Yangon.
+After arrival, you have time to relax at your hotel before having a traditional dinner at a local restaurant.